Frequently Asked Questions

 Will there be any indication of which posts have out of hours and on-call opportunities (formerly referred to as 'Banding')?

 Financial supplements for out of hours duties and on-call arrangements are a matter for the employer, and not an educational matter related to the Foundation School.
 Out of hours opportunities vary from trust to trust so applicants are advised to make the necessary enquiries before selecting their preferences to trust and programme through the recruitment process.
-HEE is concerned with the curriculum delivery, it does not have (nor has it ever had) and involvement in determining out of hours and its remuneration.
+NHSE is concerned with the curriculum delivery, it does not have (nor has it ever had) and involvement in determining out of hours and its remuneration.

 The new trainee doctor contract is likely to completely change the current payments for out of hours work in affected posts, if you're worried about this aspect you must seek clarification from the trust as to what the likely situation may be from August 2024.